univention/univention-portal/helm/portal-frontend/README.md

 }
 </pre>
 </td>
-			<td>NATS configuration for the asset loader.
+			<td>NATS configuration for the asset loader (when assetLoader.backend is "nats").
 TODO: Move password to a proper secret with existingSecret support.</td>
 		</tr>
 		<tr>
 			<td>nats.auth.password</td>